pkamra/recommendation-engine-full-stack/README.md

 - One of the models is a custom scaling algorithm for scaling the relevant features, so that no one feature overpowers the other.
 We will use sagemaker migration toolkit for easily creating a sagemer compatible endpoint for this custom model.
 - The second model is a kmeans clustering model applied to the scaled dataset for segmentation.
 - We will continue executing all the cells till we reach the cell which needs us to use the sagemaker migration toolkit.
+- when you are ready to deploy the custom sklearn scaling model to sagemaker, go to the next step.

 #13) Since the sklearn model is not a native sagemaker endpoint , but rather a  custom model being deployed in the sagemaker environment we will use the the sagemaker migration toolkit for deployment of the sklearn model as an endpoint in the Sagemaker environment.